Solar Panel Installed on Caravan

 Who did I use?

 AA Solar & Sun Power Plus have been recommended to me multiple times by different people.
 They seemed to be the trusted guys in the industry.
 I had been told how much it might cost before approaching them.
-My quote was on the higher side, because I had a few extra items included, like a Battery Computer.
-But the end price was $1000 over the quote!
+My estimate was on the higher side, because I had a few extra items included, like a Battery Computer.
+But the end price was $1000 over the estimate!
 A 1/3 of the price was labour.
 I had a very, very quiet melt-down while paying.
 But to be honest, they have done an impressive job.
 It’s very neatly done – the fittings look like they have always been there.
 Under the seat is also extremely complicated looking.
 I imagine it would take a decent amount of time to put it all in.
 But this means I will be stuck in Auckland longer to budget for the extra amount.

 What did I get?